Bluetooth: Bluetooth 5

 The Bluetooth SIG released Bluetooth 5 on 6 December 2016.
 Its new features are mainly focused on new Internet of Things technology.
 Sony was the first to announce Bluetooth 5.0 support with its Xperia XZ Premium in Feb 2017 during the Mobile World Congress 2017.
 The Samsung Galaxy S8 launched with Bluetooth 5 support in April 2017.
 In September 2017, the iPhone 8, 8 Plus and iPhone X launched with Bluetooth 5 support as well.
 Apple also integrated Bluetooth 5 in its new HomePod offering released on 9 February 2018.
 Marketing drops the point number; so that it is just "Bluetooth 5" (unlike Bluetooth 4.0); the change is for the sake of "Simplifying our marketing, communicating user benefits more effectively and making it easier to signal significant technology updates to the market."

-Bluetooth 5 provides, for BLE, options that can double the speed (2 Mbit/s burst) at the expense of range, or provide up to four times the range at the expense of data rate.
+Bluetooth 5 provides, for BLE, options that can double the data rate (2 Mbit/s burst) at the expense of range, or provide up to four times the range at the expense of data rate.
 The increase in transmissions could be important for Internet of Things devices, where many nodes connect throughout a whole house.
 Bluetooth 5 increases capacity of connectionless services such as location-relevant navigation of low-energy Bluetooth connections.

 The major areas of improvement are: